I’m in BUW for the first time and I don’t know what to do.

 How to borrow a book with the location “BUW Magazyn” (Closed Stacks)?

-To borrow a book from the closed stacks, you need to place an order electronically – after logging into your account in the catalogue online, click on the “Request” button.
+To borrow a book from the closed stacks, you need to place an order electronically – after logging into your account in the online catalogue, click on the “Request” button.
 You can pick up the book from the Circulation Desk after about an hour or, if the order is placed after the closing time of the library, on the next day during the library opening times.

-Can anyone borrow a book from my account and on my behalf?
+Can anyone borrow a book on my behalf?

 The return of borrowed materials may be performed by another person and they do not need to show any document (the library card) then.